jimburton/scrabble/chapters/Chapter1.md

 ## The dictionary

 A copy of the standard English Scrabble dictionary as a text file with one word per line is stored at `dict/en.txt`.
-It is a big file, with more than 260,000 entries.
-Obviously we need to store this in a data structure which is as efficient as possible.
+It is a pretty big file, with more than 260,000 entries.
+Obviously we need to store this in a data structure which is as efficient as possible, especially when it comes to being searched.

-If we only ever wanted to look up words to see if they exist then a hashtable would be the best choice, with search taking `O(1)`.
-However, we want to build a computer player at some point, so we will need efficient ways of finding words based on any collection of letters, words that fit with existing tiles on the board, and so on.
+If we only ever wanted to look up words to see if they exist then a hashtable would be the best choice, with search taking `O(1)` time.
+However, we want to build a computer player at some point, so we will need efficient ways of finding words based on any collection of letters, words that include existing tiles on the board, and so on.

 There are several data structures that store words (or any sequence of values) in ways that allow prefixes to be shared.
-The [trie](https://en.wikipedia.org/wiki/Trie) allows us to find a word and all of its prefixes very quickly (`O(m)`, where `m` is the length of the word).
-Here is trie storing the words *the*, *their*, *there*, *answer*, *any* and *bye*:
+The [trie](https://en.wikipedia.org/wiki/Trie) allows us to find a word and all of its prefixes very quickly (in `O(m)` time, where `m` is the length of the word).
+Other good options for storing a dictionary of words include the Suffix Tree and Directed Acyclic Word Graph.
+Both of these use less space than a trie but the Haskell package for tries has more features so we'll stick with that.
+Here is an illustration of a trie storing the words *the*, *their*, *there*, *answer*, *any* and *bye*, giving you an idea of how prefixes are shared:

 ```
      root